HectorCorbellini/taskManagerSecuritas/README.md

 - **Future Assignments**: Users can query where they will work the following day and get specific details about each job.
 - **Rest Day Management**: The application tracks rotating rest days and ensures assignments do not conflict with these days.
 - **Default Work Hours**: If no hours are specified, the application defaults to a work schedule from 14:00 to 22:00.
+- **Separation of Concerns**: The application follows a clean architecture with separate classes for user input, business logic, and data access.

 ## Logging Framework: